 - How do I know when I need guidance?

-- Failure to move to proactive, leading indicators from reactive, lagging indicators (just look the distribution of your Risk Assessments);
+- Failure to move to proactive, leading indicators from reactive, lagging indicators (just look at the distribution of your Risk Assessments);

 - Struggle to reach safety reporting goals and/or erratic safety reporting metrics month over month;

-- General lack of engagement from front line employees despite trying numerous tactics to increase involvement;
+- General lack of engagement from front-line employees despite trying numerous tactics to increase involvement;

-- Constant problems arising from miscommunication – i.e. outcomes are constantly impaired by inability to effectively communicate;
+- Constant problems arising from miscommunication – i.e. outcomes are constantly impaired by the inability to effectively communicate;

 - HR department is inundated with complaints; and